Indirect Measures

 Indirect MeasureDescription

-Surveys: Student or AlumniStudents/alumni report their confidence or perceived gains in knowledge, skills and/or abilities related to program-level SLOs, their perspective on aspects of their educational experience, motivations, and rationales.
+Surveys: Student or AlumniQuestionnaires used to collect feedback from students or alumni about their educational experiences, motivations, rationales, and confidence or perceived gains in their knowledge, skills, and/or abilities.
 May be locally developed (e.g. a departmental senior exit survey) or a standardized instrument (e.g. the National Survey of Student Engagement).
 See our Student Surveys (locally developed) and National Survey of Student Engagement webpages for more information.

-Student Self-assessments or ReflectionsStudent self-reflection of their performance, experience, or processes, or evaluation of peer performance on a work product.
+Student Self-assessments or ReflectionsStudent reflection or evaluation of their own performance, experience, and/or process on a work product.

 Professional Perspectives and Input